 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were given antipsychotic drugs.
-Antipsychotic drugs are prescribed to residents for a variety of conditions, such as Alzheimer's or other dementias.
-Unfortunately, in some cases, excessive reliance on these medications may suggest a nursing home is using these medications to subdue residents.
+This tells you the percentage of patients who were given antipsychotic drugs.
+Antipsychotic drugs are prescribed to patients for many medical conditions, such as cognitive disorders.
+Unfortunately, in some cases, excessive reliance on these medications may suggest that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication